jtmorrison93/School-Projects-and-Portfolio/README.md

 # School-Projects-and-Portfolio
 School projects

-Most programs are terminal based.
+Most programs are console based.
 Please paste source code in an IDE and run.